bloomberg/chromium.bb/src/docs/security/security-labels.md

     *security@chromium.org* is a member of that group so the former is a superset of the latter. **Restrict-View-SecurityNotify** is not suitable for sensitive bugs.
+  * **Restrict-View-SecurityNotifyWebRTC**: As above, but additionally gives access to *security-notify@webrtc.org*, a community of downstream WebRTC embedders.
   * **Restrict-View-Google**: Restricts access to users that are Google employees (but also via their *chromium.org* accounts).
 This should be used for bugs that aren't OK for external contributors to see (even if we trust